kaskasmeister/training/README.md

 # GIT

-This directory contains an overview of git commands-
+This directory contains an overview of git commands.